Enigma (1982 film): Production

+Brigitte Fossey was a last-minute replacement for Lisa Eichhorn, after she had to drop out.

+Michael Lonsdale's dialogue was redubbed by American voice actor Marc Smith, as the director was dissatisfied by his American accent.
+Lonsdale dubbed his own dialogue for the French version.

 Reception

-Janet Maslin in her review for The New York Times, decried the "wise-guy" attitude in Enigma, writing, "There are plenty of mysteries about Enigma but they aren't necessarily the ones the film makers intended.
+Janet Maslin in her review for The New York Times, decried the "wise-guy" attitude in Enigma, writing: "There are plenty of mysteries about Enigma but they aren't necessarily the ones the film makers intended.
 As directed by Jeannot Szwarc, best known for Jaws 2 and Somewhere in Time, this is the spy film at its most absurdly hard-boiled and at its most icily perfunctory.
 It is punctuated by crisp titles (indicating the date of each scene), played very close to the vest and riddled with false alarms ..."

-Film historian and critic Leonard Maltin in Leonard Maltin's Movie Guide 2013 (2012) noted a "fine cast does its best with so-so material."
+Film historian and critic Leonard Maltin in Leonard Maltin's Movie Guide 2013 (2012) noted a "fine cast does its best with so-so material".